mahoney1/test/setup_newmodel.md

 ![Smart Contract Example](./smartcontr.png)

 This tutorial provides an End-to-End example of setting up, configuring and running a sample NodeJS chaincode, using the new {{site.data.conrefs.hlf_full}} programming model.
 The goal is to show a simple example of implementing Smart Contract chaincode using the new programming model.
 The tutorial is intended to be a full 'end-to-end' tutorial - it takes the developer from initial setup of a local Fabric 'dev' environment, to building, deploying and interacting with the smart contract, running on the blockchain.
-As part of this, we will briefly show the Chaincode 'Developer Mode' vs the standard deployment (non-developer mode) of the smart contract (ie as chaincode) to a running Fabric blockchain.
+As part of this, we will show developing/testing a sample smart contract (chaincode) in 'Developer Mode' and in the appendix, provide instructions on standard deployment (no longer in 'developer mode') of the smart contract/chaincode to a 'remote' Fabric blockchain already configured.

 # Pre-requisites

 - The new Fabric 1.3 `fabric-contract-apis` and `fabric-shim` dependencies in the `package.json` file for our chaincode example.
-- Docker and docker-compose - as part of the tutorial, you will pull the latest docker Fabric images to set up your {{site.data.conrefs.hlf_full}}  environment.
+- Docker and docker-compose installed - as part of this tutorial, you will pull the latest Fabric 1.3 docker images to set up your {{site.data.conrefs.hlf_full}}  environment.
 - A {{site.data.conrefs.hlf_full}} Fabric 1.3 environment (dockerized images), configured for 'Chaincode dev mode' - this is a setting in a docker-compose YAML file - more on that later.
 - multiple terminal windows
-- a clone of Fabric Samples from https://github.com/hyperledger/fabric-samples
+- a clone of this Fabric Samples Github repository from https://github.com/hyperledger/fabric-samples  - please note this repo has modifications to docker-compose YAML files and scripts to pull the {{site.data.conrefs.hlf_full}} 1.3 images mentioned earlier.
 - Some sample code to use (provided as code blocks in this tutorial)